 - Think and act fast when faced with an opportunity.
 If you see what you want, don’t let the chance pass you by.
 Make sure you are prepared with your resume and other materials.

 - You can achieve what you think you can.
 Visualise your success in the job search and picture yourself at your dream job.
-The Job Loss Recovery Program can help you.
+Ask us about the job loss recovery program tapes.

 - It is normal to feel uncertain about changing jobs, but remember that all growth takes place outside your comfort zone.